ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 ## Deploy the LogDNA agent by using kubectl commands
 {: #config_agent_os_kubectl}

-Complete the following steps from the command line to configure your OpenShift cluster to forward logs to your LogDNA instance by using the default yaml file:
+Complete the following steps from the command line to configure your OpenShift cluster to forward logs to your LogDNA instance by using the default YAML file:

+You can use an existing YAML file if you are configuring a newer LogDNA agent version.
+Change the `image` value in your existing YAML file to match the version you are configuring.
+{: note}

 ### Prereq
 {: #config_agent_oscluster_prereq}